Tools and Utilities

 Tshark

-• Packet capture tool used to capture ICMP packets.
+• A packet capture tool used to capture ICMP packets.
 Comes by default in the Wireshark tool packet

 Commands